kurdi-dev/fib-sdk/README.md

 - Payment Creation: Used to create a payment and getting QR codes and dynamic links to forward the user to the payment screen.
 - Checking payment status: Used to check the status of a payment.
 - Payment Cancellation: Used to cancel an active payment that has not been paid yet.
+- Payment Refund: Used to refund a paid payment.

 All methods use promise meaning you can either use the `async...await` or `then...catch` or `try...catch`